Adapting to a New Culture in 2023: Step by…

 Sometimes, being the “different person” opens doors to great opportunities.
 This is a point that people miss when trying to understand cultural adaptation.

-Nobody likes the arrogant expat that prefers to show off his differences at every point while despising the social and cultural features of his new home.
+Nobody likes the arrogant expat who prefers to show off his differences at every point while despising the social and cultural features of his new home.
 On the other side, the complete opposite of him-the expatriate wishing to cut his roots and be like a local in every aspect- also risks entering a road to frustration because of unachievable goals.

-You don’t need to lose your roots to be the guy from a snowless country talking about winter sports with his Norwegian workmates, or the American that moved to South Africa and now invites his neighbors for a braai (South African barbecue).
+You don’t need to lose your roots to be the guy from a snowless country talking about winter sports with his Norwegian workmates, or the American who moved to South Africa and now invites his neighbors for a braai (South African barbecue).
 In countries where people expect you to be just another foreigner without interests in common, you will be in high regard if you go beyond their expectations.

-If you live far from your home, check this article I prepared for you about homesickness and this about a very common cultural shock problem.
+If you live far from your home, check this article I prepared for you about homesickness and about a very common cultural shock problem.

 (However, I still cannot adapt myself to the non-sensical idea of Breakdance in the Olympic Games, but that is a subject for another article).